 While the team uses their natural talents to connect with spirits, they also employ some high tech tools to record what they find.
 This includes several different types of video recorders, a spirit box, voice recorders and still cameras.

 For homeowners who are seeking answers about possible activity on their property, the team can be reached via email at email@example.com.
-They are currently scheduling weekend investigations.

-The team is also currently working with a national cable television network to record some of their investigations to air later in the year.
 The group is also very active on social media where residents of Clark County can share evidence from their investigations.